Digital Nomad Visa in Bulgaria: Does it Really Exist?

 • No visa or work permit is needed, making Bulgaria one of the easiest EU countries for digital nomads from the EU to settle in.

-→ Or let me help you with getting a residence permit in Bulgaria in person (only 3 slots every month available)
+Or let me help you with getting a Residence Permit in Bulgaria

-Even though Digital Nomad Visa in Bulgaria does not exist, Bulgaria offers several legal pathways for non-EU citizens with independent income to obtain residency.
+Alongside Digital Nomad Visa, Bulgaria offers several legal pathways for non-EU citizens with independent income to obtain residency.
 Each route has its own requirements, features, and benefits.

 Trade Representative Office (TRO) Program